 One crucial area to focus on is cash flow management.
 This is crucial to any business and is a significant reason why many companies get into difficulty, yet it’s an area that’s often neglected by business owners.

-It’s also important to review fulfilment costs.
-Lot of businesses have concentrated so hard in reaching out to customers and getting products out the door that they have taken their eye off delivery costs and fulfilment.
+It’s also important to review fulfillment costs.
+Lot of businesses have concentrated so hard in reaching out to customers and getting products out the door that they have taken their eye off delivery costs and fulfillment.
 This is further exacerbated by the logistical issues the country is facing in terms of shortages and increasing costs which is leading to over trading or selling at a loss.

 These challenges will put multiple added pressures on businesses in the coming months, particularly those that weren’t in robust financial health before Covid, so it’s critical businesses act early and seek advice if they are struggling now, or think cash flow may be squeezed in coming months.
 The earlier they act, the more options they’ll have to continue trading and recover.